Abclean/Gaze_Tracking/README.md

+This project is an eye gaze detection system that uses computer vision techniques to analyze the direction of a person's gaze—whether they are looking left, right, or center.
+It uses the dlib library for facial detection and landmark prediction and processes three sample images (pic1.jfif, pic2.jpg, and pic3.jpg) to determine gaze direction.
+The results are then visualized using bar charts, pie charts, and stacked charts to provide clear insights into gaze behavior across different images.
+This project also integrates the context of Social Anxiety Disorder (SAD) by potentially associating gaze direction patterns—like avoiding eye contact or frequently looking away—with anxiety-related behavior.
+The aim is to simulate how people with SAD might behave when exposed to certain stimuli.
+To run the project, ensure that the file shape_predictor_68_face_landmarks.dat is downloaded and placed in your working directory, as it's essential for identifying eye regions.
+This project is compatible with Google Colab, where cv2.imshow() is replaced with cv2_imshow() for image display.

 #  Eye Gaze Direction Detection with Dlib & OpenCV

 This project detects the **eye gaze direction** (Left, Center, Right) from images using facial landmarks and visualizes the results using various **graphs and charts**.